History Of Infinite Banking

 The Big Idea: Ownership and Control Over Financing and Credit

-This financial strategy is deceptively simple, yet gives you an unbeatable financial advantage over others.
+This financial strategy is deceptively simple, yet gives you an unbeatable financial advantage.

 When world-famous investor Warren Buffet talks about charging managers for the use of Berkshire Hathaway's capital at a double-digit interest rate, he is implicitly using the core concepts of "infinite banking" inside his company (which happens to be an insurance company).
 During one shareholder meeting, Buffett elaborated on the idea, stating that he places a high value on Berkshire's capital (higher than other lending institutions), and he pushes that cost onto managers (and anyone else) who wants to use the company's capital.